ArduPilot/ardupilot_wiki/common/source/docs/common-matekf405-se.rst

 Connecting a GPS/Compass module
 ===============================

-This board does not include a GPS or compass so an :ref:`external GPS/compass <common-positioning-landing-page>` should be connected as shown below in order for autonomous modes to function.
+This board does not include a GPS or compass so an :ref:`external GPS/compass <common-positioning-landing-page>` should be connected for autonomous modes to function.
+Compass is not required for normal Plane mode operation, but is for Copter, QuadPlane, and Rover.

 .. note:: A battery must be plugged in for power to be provided to the 5V pins supplying the GPS/compass modules.